Ojenge/local-dashboard/README.md

 The API is developed using Flask and packaged for deployment on a SupaBRCK using opkg.

-The API documentation is built on Swagger and lives in `api-documentation`
+The API documentation is built on Swagger and lives in `api-docs`

 # Releases